-1.5.5 Coil(s)
+1.5.4 Coil(s)

 The cooling and optional hot water reheating coils are aluminum finned/copper tube construction.
-The coils are leak tested prior to installation by the factory.
+The coils are leak tested and cleaned before installation by the factory.

-1.5.6 EC Fan(s)
+1.5.5 EC Fan(s)

 The unit is equipped with high efficiency, Electronically Commutated (EC) fan(s).
 EC Fans utilize a brushless motor equipped with permanent magnets and permanently lubricated ball bearing.
 The Fan impellers are backward curved and attached to the rotor casing.
 The fan is balanced and aerodynamically optimized to minimize vibration.